-It appears from a communication in the London Spiritualist that Mr Charles Blackburn had a scance with Miss Cook, a materializing medium. and the incidents connected therewith are worthy of thought and consideration.
-Mr. Blackburn
+It appears from a communication in the London Spiritualist that Mr Charles Blackburn had a scance with Miss Cook, a materializing medium, and the incidents connected therewith are worthy of thought and consideration.
+Mr. Blackburn says:

-"On another occasion myself and daughter de-cided to do without the curtains, so we took them down, and placed the medium in a large arm chair in the corner, and turned the gas nearly out, sit-ting a yard and a half from the medium.
-We conting a yard and a half from the medium.
-We continued talking to her to keep her conscious for ten minutes, and when we ceased, the spirit Lillie said, in her usual voice, "I've just put my medium into a trance, so now I can get on; but I tried whilst she was conscious."
-I called out, "Katle, are you in a trance?" but no reply.
-So we set the musical box going, and in a few minutes, although in a dim light, we saw in front of our knees, and about half a yard high, something white.
-I supposed it to be clothing, and shortly it elongated and became animated to the size or thereabouts of the medium.
-I said, "Lillie, is that you?"
+"On another occasion myself and daughter decided to do without the curtains, so we took them down, and placed the wedium in a large arm chair in the corner, and turned the gas nearly out, alting a yard and a half from the medium.
+We continued talking to her to keep her conscious for ten minutes, and when we reased, the spirit Lillie said, in her usual volce, "I've just put my medium into a trance, so now I can get on; aut I tried whilst she was conscious."
+I called out, "Katie, are you in a trance?" but no reply.
+So we set the musical box going, and in a few minutes, although, in a dim light, we saw in front of our-knees, and about half a yard high, something white.
+I supposed it to be clothing, and stortly it elongated and became animated to the side thereabouts of the medium.
+I said, "Lillie, that you?".
 She replied, "Yes, but don't touch me yet."
-For some time she kept stroking her white clothing downwords, and then gave my daughter and myself her hands to feel that she was complete.
-She then hands to feel that she was complete.
+For some time she kept stroking her white clothing downwards, and then gave my daughter and myself her hands to feel that she was complete.
 She then passed us, and went and opened the door of the room a few inches, but instantly dashed it to, owing to the great gaslight in the lobby.

 I then said, "Let me go and touch the medium."
 She replied, "Wait a minute."
-I did so.
+I did ao.
 She then said, "Now come."
-I quickly rose from my seat, and, as I approached, the form and white clothing vonished, but there in the chair was the medium in deep sleep; and, as I touched her face, and ornes, and hands, she started and mouned as if in pain.
-The spirit, though I could see nothing, said, "Go and sit down, and send Miss Blackburn to feel that the medium is here in her usual I did so, and when we both were comfortably scated again on our chairs, out again came the white form, as perfect as before.
+I quickly rose from my seat, and, as I approached, the form and white chithing vanished, but there in the chair was the medium, in deep sleep; and, as I touched her face, and arms, and hands, she started and moaned as if in in deep sleep; and, as I touched her face, and arms, and hands, she started and moaned as if in pain.
+The spirit, though I could see nothing, said, "Go and sit down, and send Miss Blackburn feel that the medium is here in her usual iss."
+I did so, and when we both were comfortably seated again on our chairs, out again came the white form, as perfect as before.

-The Connection Between a Mediam and Materialized Spirit.
+The Councetion Between a Medium and Materialized Spirit.